 11. Create an outline before you begin (never start from a blank page)

-Great copywriters have something called a “swipe file”.
+Great copywriters have a “swipe file”.
 That’s where they keep all the best headlines and advertising campaigns of the past.

 When they get a new project, they take the best idea from the swipe file and base their new campaign on that.

-Moreover, if you’re writing an article, never start with a blank page.
-First, spend 10 to 15 minutes on outlining and creating subheadings for your piece.
+If you’re writing an article, never start with a blank page.
+First, spend 10 to 15 minutes outlining and creating subheadings for your piece.
 Once you have the skeleton, you only need to cover it with meaty content.

 12. Set yourself daily, weekly, and monthly writing goals

 You know the old saying: “you can’t hit a target that you can’t see”.
 Well, the same goes for writing.
-If you don’t know what your exact quota, or the goal for the month, you’ll deprive yourself of high performance.
+If you don’t know your exact quota or the goal for the month, you’ll deprive yourself of high performance.

-I know exactly how many words do I need to write every single day, week and month.
+I know exactly how many words I need to write every single day, week, and month.
 I write these numbers down and keep detailed stats.
-And because of that, I’m able to produce quality work on a regular basis.
+And because of that, I’m able to produce quality work regularly.